stopdaydreaming/unpredictable-weather-dashboard/README.md

 # Unpredictable Weather Dashboard ☔️

 ## Description
-A weather dashboard built using the OpenWeather API, be prepared for those days that start sunny, then rain, then snow before rush hour traffic.
+A weather dashboard built using the OpenWeather API, be prepared for those days that start sunny, then rain, then snow all before rush hour traffic.

 ## Table of Contents